dottorepie/synthf/README.md

 ///////////////////////image to sound

 on this file you can find a synthf strtup file, at which you can load different images as timbre information source for the synth.

 On that build the same inage that is used for the timbre, is used for tonal information

+Image on interface can be normal size.
+Image for sound must be resized to 100x100 pixels, before loadingit into the buffer.